Home

 The Late 1980s

 After the name change in 1987, the company considered going public.
-With an average of 80% growth annually, the Dell Computer Corporation is not short on funds, but the lure of investor capital is extremely tempting.
+With an average of 80% growth annually, the Dell Computer Corporation is not short on funds, but the lure of investor capital is highly tempting.

 The 1990s